128technology/docs/docs/wan_onboarding_ssrdevice.md

 ## Onboarding a Conductor-Managed SSR Appliance

 Juniper SSR hardware devices (SSR120/130, SSR1200/1300/1400/1500) come pre-installed with the version 5.4.4 software.
 The device includes a QR code that when scanned, automatically adopts your device into your Mist Organization.
 Scan the code using your Mist AI App or a QR Scanner and follow the on screen instructions to adopt your device.
-For information about using the QR code, refer to the [Claiming APs page](https://www.mist.com/documentation/claiming-aps/).
+For information about using the QR code, refer to the [Claiming SSRs page](https://www.mist.com/documentation/claiming-aps/).

 The Mist App can be downloaded from the following locations:
 - [For Apple Devices](https://apps.apple.com/us/app/mistai/id1215196902)